-The administrative withdrawal will be initiated by the Registrar and will begin after the required data has been verified and approved by the Academic Dean.
+The administrative withdrawal will be initiated by the Admissions Officer and will begin after the required data has been verified and approved by the Academic Dean.
 Students facing the prospect of administrative withdrawal will be notified by the Academic Dean by both email and first-class mail of the impending action that will be taken by the College administration.
 The student will have five business days to reply.
-At this time, the student has the opportunity to meet with the Academic Dean, Registrar, and Financial Aid Director to review his/her situation.
-Once the student has been officially withdrawn, the Financial Aid office will be notified by the Registrar and the appropriate financial aid action will be taken.
-After the administrative withdrawal has been exercised, the student will be informed of such action by letter from the Registrar.
+At this time, the student has the opportunity to meet with the Academic Dean, Admissions Officer, and Financial Aid Director to review his/her situation.
+Once the student has been officially withdrawn, the Financial Aid office will be notified by the Admissions Officer and the appropriate financial aid action will be taken.
+After the administrative withdrawal has been exercised, the student will be informed of such action by letter from the Admissions Officer.

-Add/Drop Period
+Drop/Add Period

-The add/drop period is the first two weeks of class during the spring and fall semesters and the first week of class during the summer semester.
-During this period, a student may add or drop a course without penalty.
+The drop/add period is the first two weeks of class during the spring and fall semesters and the first week of class during the summer semester.
+During this period, a student may drop or add a course without penalty.
 No grade will be assigned if a course is dropped during this period, and the student is removed from the course roster.

-The attendance record for a student will carry from one course to another so that the student will not be penalized in their attendance during the Add/Drop period.
+The attendance record for a student will carry from one course to another so that the student will not be penalized in their attendance during the drop/add period.
 For example, if a student has attended a class for two weeks and decides to drop it and add another course then that course will not count against the student as having missed two classes since the student was in attendance in the class that was dropped.